orbeon/orbeon-forms-doc/configuration/properties/form-runner-detail-page.md

     value="true"/>
 ```

-As of Orbeon Forms 2016.2, this property is deprecated.
+Since Orbeon Forms 2016.2, this property is deprecated.
 Use `oxf.fr.detail.hint.appearance` instead.
 For backward compatibility, when this property is present, it overrides `oxf.xforms.hint.appearance` and sets it to:

 - `full` if set to `true`
 - `tooltip` if set to `false`